 $330 – $430

-*An additional feature that is helpful, but may not be for everyone, is Audio Conferencing.
-This add-on provides you the ability to publish a meeting that participants can dial a phone number to join.
+*Audio Conferencing is now included with the Microsoft Business Voice bundle.
+This feature provides you the ability to publish a meeting that participants can dial a phone number to join.
 This is a great option when you are in a location with poor internet service.
-The price is $1.60/mo/user for non-profits.
+If you are adding this feature on to a Direct Routing solution or if you need an International Dialing Plan, the price is $1.60/mo/user for non-profits.

 If I went with the basic package, what would I use to make and receive external calls?
 How much would that cost me?